marcocuccarini/Context-Aware-Retrieval-Integrating-Knowledge-Graphs-with-Semantic-Embeddings/README.md

 ├── main.py                 # Main script to run the experiment
 ├── requirements.txt        # Required Python libraries
-├── KG/                     # Knowledge graphs of passages for each city ├── KG_entities/            # Knowledge graphs of entities extarcted form the text for each city, ├── dataset/                # Questions and corresponding passages ├── Classes/                # Core class definitions ├── results/                # Output from semantic and graph-based ranking
+├── KG/                     # Knowledge graphs of passages for each city ├── KG_entities/            # Knowledge graphs of entities extracted form the text for each city.
+                            In combiantion with the dataset of passages can be used for the KG of Passages construction.
+├── dataset/                # Questions and corresponding passages ├── Classes/                # Core class definitions
+├── results/                # Output from semantic and graph-based ranking